 There are ways to avoid being a danger to the planet, but awareness campaigns need to be more and more aggressive to make people fully understand the impact of continuously creating plastic waste.

 Interested in contributing to conserving the oceans by reducing plastic waste?
 Here are a couple of tips to help you to reduce the use of plastic.

-Everything from straws, plastic plates, cups or cutlery is not necessary and causes more harm that you know.
+Everything from straws, plastic plates, cups or cutlery is not necessary and causes more harm than you know.
 Avoid the purchase of these items by using the ones you have at home.
 There are also a number of manufacturers that produce eco-friendly plates and cutlery, which are either edible, biodegradable or very durable, so you can use them over longer periods of time.

 There are so many items that we purchase (such as laundry detergent or milk) which are sold in plastic bottles.
 By opting for products packed in cardboard, we are reducing the amount of plastic waste we create.